Peacebot-Development/Peacebot-v2/README.md

 - Branches should be made in this format.

 ```
-FEAT -> for new features
+feat -> for new features
-REFACTOR -> for refactoring
+refactor -> for refactoring
-FIX -> for fixing bugs
+fix -> for fixing bugs
-CORE -> for formatting
+core -> for formatting

 Convention:
-FEAT/IssueNumber-Issue-Name
+feat/IssueNumber-Issue-Name

 Example:
-FEAT/10-eval-commands
+feat/10-eval-commands
 ```

 Cheers!